 Everything Gets an A+

 Friday, January 21st, I attended my 6th IMAGE seminar in the last year and a half.
-At it’s core, Coach Bob Samara teaches us to think pure, positive, powerful and productive thoughts and about the necessity of goal setting.
+At its core, Coach Bob Samara teaches us to think pure, positive, powerful and productive thoughts and about the necessity of goal setting.
 I recommend attending a seminar in your area if at all possible.
-There will be an IMAGE seminar held on Sunday, February 21st from 12pm to 5pm in Jonesboro, Arkansas, click here to register.

-Ex: Child home sick.
+Ex: Child is home ill.
 Reaction: This gets an A+ because now I have quality time with my girl while her body heals.
 I am blessed I am able to stay home with her.

 Ex: Flat tire.
 Reaction: This gets an A+ because I can practice patience as I wait for help, or I can show myself and my family that I know how to change a flat tire.